six-group/six-webcomponents/docs/guide/upgrade-v5.md

 });
 ```

+## Replaced event to prevent dialog and drawer from closing (Breaking)

+We have changed the event to prevent a dialog from closing from `six-...-overlay-dismiss` to
+`six-...-request-close`.
+This allows preventing the dialog/drawer from closing not only when
+clicking the overlay but also when clicking the close button or pressing `Escape`.

 ## Replacement for six-datepicker (Beta)

 The current implementation of `six-datepicker` has several bugs that proved challenging to fix.
 To